 If our capital requirements vary materially from our current plans, we may require further financing.
 In addition, we may incur significant financial indebtedness in the future, which may involve restrictions on other financing and operating activities.
-We may also be unable to obtain financing or financing on terms favorable to us.
+We may also be unable to obtain financing or financing on terms favorable to us, including as a result of financial institutions having lower capital availability or potentially higher interest rates.
 These changes could cause our cost of doing business to increase, limit our ability to pursue acquisition opportunities, reduce cash flow used for drilling and place us at a competitive disadvantage.
 A significant reduction in cash flows from operations or the availability of credit could materially adversely affect our ability to achieve our planned growth and operating results.